vE5li/hydrox-kernel/README.md

-# FeO-OS
+# FeO-Kernel
-is an aarch64, raspberry pi only operating system that was build completely from scratch.
+is an aarch64 kernel for the raspberry pi written in Rust